ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 (uWFwqugDNGiEck/po7KHwwMwwqZgN10XuyBajPGuyzUEV/iree4lOrao5GuwnlQ
 (91a9c12a7c80700a31ddcfa7fce63e44) A rotating device id unique i
 ```
-Each config has implemented a help prompt, which appears after selecting an item on the GUI interface or selecting an item and clicking the `?` key on the keyboard on the terminal-based interface.

 > Note: To get more information about how to use Interactive Kconfig interfaces go to [Kconfig docummentation](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/build/kconfig/menuconfig.html).

 <hr>
-<a name="Flashing factory data"></a>
+<a name="Programming factory data"></a>

-## Flashing factory data
+## Programming factory data

-Ready HEX file containing factory data can be flashed into device's FLASH memory using *nrfjprog* and J-Link programmer.
+Ready HEX file containing factory data can be programmed into device's FLASH memory using *nrfjprog* and J-Link programmer.
 To do that use following command:

 ```
 $ nrfjprog --program factory_data.hex